+The Local Government and Social Care Ombudsman is set up by law to look at complaints about councils and some other public organisations in England and complaints about adult social care providers in England whether publicly or privately arranged and funded.
 We process personal information to enable us to carry out our statutory duties.
-These duties include considering and investigating complaints, providing advice and information, and undertaking research.
+These include considering and investigating complaints, providing advice and information and undertaking service-user research.

-We will process any personal data we collect, either through our website or by other means, such as by post or email, in accordance with the General Data Protection Regulation 2016 and the Data Protection Act 2018.
+We will process the information in accordance with the UK General Data Protection Regulation 2016 (UK GDPR) and the Data Protection Act 2018 (DPA18).

 We process information that is relevant to the investigation of complaints we receive.
 This could include:

 We also process special categories of personal data.
-This may include information about:
+This may include information about your:

-We may also need to show some of the information you give us to other people.
-For example, in nearly all cases, we will share some, or all, of the information you give us with the organisations you have complained about, so they can respond to our enquiries.
+We may need to share some of the information you give us with other people.
+For example, in nearly all cases, we will share the information you give us with the organisation you have complained about, so they can respond to our enquiries.
 We will do this even if you have yet to complete the complaint process with that organisation.
-Where you have complained about a specific employee of the organisation concerned, we will usually share information you have provided about your complaint with that employee.
+Where you have complained about a specific employee of the organisation concerned, we may share information you have provided with that employee.

-The types of other people and organisations we share data with include: a person who is representing you in making your complaint, professional advisers, and other ombudsman or regulatory authorities, see also section below on Joint investigations.
+The types of other people and organisations we share data with include: a person who is representing you, professional advisers, advocates and other ombudsman or regulatory authorities, see also section below on Joint investigations.
 We will usually tell you when we share your data, and who with.

 We take the security of your data seriously.
 We have internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed.
 We also make sure our employees only access your data in the proper performance of their duties.
 For more details see our Information Management Policies.

-We keep a record of the complaint and details of our decision for five years as this helps if you complain to us again.
-When we publish a report, we keep a copy of the report for 15 years and most reports are published on our website.
-Decision statements are also usually published on our website.
+We keep a record of the complaint and details of our decision, including the decision statement or report, on your case file for 5 years as this helps if you complain to us again.
+When we publish a report on our website we keep it on there for 10 years.
+Decision statements are usually published on our website and kept there for 5 years.
 Neither reports nor statements will contain your name or any other information that would identify you.